budgetneon/pagecache/readme.md

 ## DESCRIPTION

 This page cache is part of a collection of code intended to help improve the performance and funtionality of opencart.
+See [octurbo.com](http://octurbo.com) for more informaiton on the effort.

 At the moment, these improvements consist of a simple, but effective, page level cache for opencart.
-It's very simple to install, consisting only of one new file, and 2 minor changes you'll make to the index.php file in your main opencart directory.
+It's very easy to install, consisting only of one new file and 2 minor changes to the index.php file in your main opencart directory.

-It's tested so far only on opencart 1.5.6.X, but should work on all of the 1.5.X versions.
+It has been tested so far only on opencart 1.5.6.X, but should work on all of the 1.5.X versions, perhaps with minor tweaks.
 This is a new piece of software, so we highly recommend you test it well before using.
 See the CAVEATS section.

 ## Installation

 Two simple steps.

-- Copy the pagecache.php to the system/library directory of your opencart installation.
+- Copy the pagecache.php file to the system/library directory of your opencart installation.
 - Read the 'index.php.changes' file, and make the two changes to your index.php file